 After sending the blood sample off to the lab, your test results should be ready in about four to five days.
 Once you receive them, you will schedule a video chat with a board-certified Peak doctor.

 Step 2: Consult with a board-certified physician

-3. Relax and wait for your Peak TRT subscription to be delivered
+Step 3: Relax and wait for your Peak TRT subscription to be delivered

 Low Testosterone Treatment Comparison: Peak vs Roman vs Ageless Male vs Low T Center

-Well-known brands in the testosterone therapy space are over the counter men’s health supplements – like roman and ageless male – and in-person health clinics like Low T Center.
-Here’s how Peak stacks up.
+Well-known brands in the testosterone therapy space are over-the-counter men’s health supplements – like Roman and Ageless Male – and in-person health clinics like Low T Center.
+Here’s how Peak stacks up:

 Testosterone Treatments: Peak vs Low T Center vs Roman vs Ageless Male